 T-notes are sold in increments of $100 and have maturities of 2, 3, 5, 7, or 10 years.
 Because the terms are longer, they typically offer greater returns than T-bills.

-They offer fixed interest rates and make payments every six months.
+They also offer fixed interest rates and make payments every six months.
 Interest and principal are guaranteed if held to maturity.
 You can sell before then, but your principal isn’t guaranteed.

 Interest rates are low, but they’re better than what you’d earn letting your money sit in a checking account.
 Additionally, interest earned on Treasury securities is exempt from tax at the state and local levels (but still subject to federal tax).